Ayurveda

 It offers the knowledge to spontaneously live in harmony with nature, to create and maintain its balance and healthy living.

-How a disease appears?
+How the imbalance appears?

 1. Local accumulation of doshas (imbalances): "Sanchaya"